-Peppercorn Skillet Steak with Brandy Cream Sauce is the ultimate recipe for cooking steak in a skillet!
-This SKILLET STEAK is smothered in a Peppercorn Brandy Cream Sauce fit for a king.
-Once I learned how to cook steak in a skillet, I’ll never cook filet mignon any other way.
-Peppercorn Steak is my new favorite steak recipe!
+This is the ultimate skillet steak recipe!
+This peppercorn steak is smothered in a delicious brandy cream sauce fit for a king.
+Now that I know how to cook steak in a skillet, I’ll never cook it any other way.

-Cooking Steak in a Skillet couldn’t be easier.
-We have made this steak recipe fool proof.
-You’ll feel like you’re at your favorite high end steak restaurant and you’ll feel like an absolute CHEF).
+Cooking a good steak at home couldn’t be easier.
+We have made this recipe fool proof, so you’ll feel like you’re eating at your favorite high end steak restaurant (AND you’ll feel like an absolute CHEF).
 To make the deal even sweeter, this recipe can be made in about 20-30 minutes tops.

-I get to work with a lot of amazing brands for The Cookie Rookie, but rarely are they non-food items.
-That makes today especially exciting.
-I got to test out these AMAAAAZING Made In Cookware items and…all I can say is wow.
-The price point is affordable, the quality is INSANE, the look is just right, and they’re perfect for every lifestyle.
+I got to test out these amazing Made In Cookware items and I’m so happy with them.
+The price point is affordable, the quality is high, the look is just right, and they’re perfect for every lifestyle.

-When I decided I would learn how to cook steak in a skillet, I knew I needed good cookware.
+When I decided I would learn how to cook steak in a skillet, I knew I needed good cookware to make it happen.

 I wish I would have done a little research and registered for something like this Made In Cookware Core Set.
 It has everything you need to make amazing meals in the kitchen.
 It’s the ultimate gift for someone you love or especially for yourself.